BKinnunen/sysen5300-oc7/project_functions.md

 ################################################################################

 #' @name boot_type_distr
-#' @title Plot the bootstrapped data in a histogram to visualize sample distribution
+#' @title Plot the bootstrapped data in a histogram to visualize care type distribution
 #' @param boot_results [data frame] are the bootstrapped cost results
 #' @param care_type [string] is the type of care being evaluated (e.g "AUDIOLOGY")
 #' @param state [string] is the two letter state code.
 Example: "TX", "CA"